 It wasn’t too long ago that I spotted a recipe on Pinterest from Mel’s Kitchen Cafe that I knew I had to try.
 It’s called Loaded Broccoli Cheese and Potato Soup.
 The name alone makes you want to try it, right?!
 When you know it has broccoli, cheese and potatoes you know it’s going to taste great and let me tell you – IT DID!!
 It was so hearty and delicious that I think the hubby sneaked a few bowls.
 I may have too. 😉

-The soup ends up pretty thick making it almost a chowder, but it can be made more soup-y by adding more broth or milk.
-I liked it thick so I kept it as it was.
+The soup ends up pretty thick making it almost a chowder, but it can be made more soup-y by adding more broth or milk, which is how we prefer it.
 If you love flavorful soups then you’ll definitely want to try this one.
 Broccoli and Cheese Soups are always good but with the potatoes and extra bacon, this soup is too good to be true!

 Here is the printable recipe: